 Posted on

-However, there are 3 ways for the medical malpractice statute of limitations to get tolled in California:
+However, there are 3 ways for the medical malpractice statute of limitations to get tolled (paused) in California:

-- the victim was a minor,
+- you were a minor,

 - the healthcare provider committed some form of misconduct.